High-speed railway to Eilat: History

+In 2025, an online meeting open to the public was held to discuss Netivei Israel's plan for the railway between Dimona and Eilat.
+At the same time, plans to connect Eilat to Kiryat Shmona via Tel Aviv was proposed.

 Planning and financing

 The project is expected to cost NIS 6–8.6 billion, not including rolling stock, electrification and other related costs—which could be up to NIS 30 billion.
 Initial planning will cost NIS 150 million and will come out of the Netivei Israel budget (Netivei Israel is a national program to build additional roads and railways).
 It is estimated that the line would not directly return the investment cost.

 In October 2011, Israeli Minister of Transport Yisrael Katz signed a cooperation agreement regarding the railway with his Chinese counterpart.
 In May 2012, Katz signed a similar agreement with Spain regarding general transportation development, which may involve the railway.
 He also conducted talks on the subject with the Indian tourism minister.
 In all, ten countries have taken interest in the project, with Canada, France, Germany, Italy, Japan, South Korea and the United States being the other seven.

 On February 5, 2012, the Israeli cabinet unanimously approved continuing to pursue the project.
 There are three possible financing options: Build-operate-transfer, through an agreement with a foreign government, or complete funding by the Israeli government.
 Transport minister Katz put his support behind a partnership with a foreign government, and the Prime Minister's Office will have the final say.
 The finance ministry opposes a deal with a foreign government without issuing a tender.

 A ministerial committee approved the plan in 2013.